Do Go On - 536 - FedEx Flight 705

 On the head?

-Just carrying a bowl of hat around under the arm.
+Just carrying a bowl of hat around.

 Yeah.

-No one's going to search a hat.
+No one's going to search your hat.

 You're looking insane.

-Can I search your hat?
+Why did you search your hat?

 Do you hear yourself?